 Eliminate internal politics.
 Instead, encourage collaboration with shared values, an inspiring purpose, and clear vision.

 Freedom over fear.
 Give employees on every level the ability to make their own decisions, prioritize, and innovate.
+Look into ways to develop the workforce if there’s concerns on letting them free for this, such as implementing corporate mentoring software or one on one development meetings.
 When senior management eliminates the fear of losing control, they empower their workforce and revitalize the organization’s sense of purpose.

 Respond to outside influences.
 To keep you on the cutting edge (and in the good graces of shareholders), assess other companies, competitors, and cultures.
 Then, make strategic, informed investments in new technology that will help you achieve your objectives.